pe-st/md/git.md

 #### Features

-- has not only GIt FLow, but also Git Flow Light
+- has not only Git FLow, but also Git Flow Light
 - Graphical Log allows to show/hide each branch separately